 - Reputable commercial databases that include lists of PEPs, their family and known close associates

-Financial institutions and regulated businesses to ensure that they are aware of the individual’s standing in public office – and that they have the correct controls and procedures in place to identify and mitigate any risks.
+Financial institutions and regulated businesses must ensure that they are aware of the individual’s standing in public office – and that they have the correct controls and procedures in place to identify and mitigate any risks.

 At the outset, regulated businesses are required to ensure that they satisfy KYC due diligence requirements for every client.
-But, in the case of a PEP, additional scrutiny is required to not only prevent criminal activity, but also protect the organisation from reputational, legal and operational risk while providing the PEP with services.
+But, in the case of a PEP, additional scrutiny is required to not only prevent criminal activity but also protect the organisation from reputational, legal and operational risk while providing the PEP with services.

 How can you manage Politically Exposed Persons?